ChrisCoCreated/depthcaster-old/README.md

 - **Curated Lists**: Manual curation of high-quality FIDs and channels
 - **Experimental Flag**: Uses Neynar's experimental filtering for spam reduction

+## Quality Scoring

+The app uses AI-powered quality analysis to score all casts and replies on a scale of 0-100:

+- **Pure Recasts**: Quote casts with no additional text are automatically scored as the original cast's quality score minus 10 (minimum 0).
+This ensures recasts don't receive inflated scores when they add no original content.
+If the original cast hasn't been analyzed yet, pure recasts receive a default score of 5.
+- **Quality Analysis**: Casts with original content are analyzed using DeepSeek AI to evaluate depth, clarity, and value, with scores ranging from 0-100.

 ## Customization

 - Edit `lib/curated.ts` to customize curated FIDs and channels